Peter-Moller/host-info/Explanations.md

 Hi!

 This text aims at trying to explain a few things that might not be known to all interested users of ``host-info``.
+Technical knowledge is not required, just curiosity!

+I will go through the following:
+* Where computers are (“Geo Location”)
+* How far away are they (“Ping times”)
+* How things get from one point to another (“The way of the data”)
+* Does it really matter? (“Time is money”)
+* Are we there yet? (“CDN – Content Delivery Network”)
+* Who knows about my credit card? (“TLS – why we can do banking on the internet”)

 It is by no means an exhaustive explanation but merely an “appetiser” of sorts, aiming to direct interest rather than deep explanation.

+Oh – there will be pictures! 🤪

+---

-## Geo Location:
+## Geo Location
 This is an increasingly interesting topic.
 Serious financial interest is invested in knowing where potential customers are located; the Ad industry want nothing more than to know *exactly* where *you* are.
 And those guys are closely followed (?) by various national security organisations with the same goal: to know where *you* are.
 There are a number of web sites that can geographically locate, “geolocate”, an IP address.
 Both Apples macOS and Microsoft Windows have API:s for that purpose.